Tube Challenge

+As of March 2025, the record for fastest completion (272 stations) is held by Robin Otter and Thomas Sheat, who completed the challenge in 17 hours, 46 minutes and 48 seconds on 10 August 2024.

+A similar unofficial tube-related challenge is also completed where participants try and ride all 14 London Underground lines as quickly as possible.
+This challenge was dubbed: "The All Lines challenge".

 History

 The first recorded challenge took place in 1959.
 Although many people have attempted the challenge and held the record since, they have not always been credited in the record books.
 In the earlier days of the challenge, participants were permitted to use private forms of transport (such as a car or bike) to move between stations.
 This led to times of less than 16 hours in some earlier records, and Guinness later changed the rules to ban private transport.

 The following is a list of record holders that have appeared in the printed edition of the Guinness Book of Records.
 The record did not appear in the book until its eighth edition.

 Between the 1960s and 1990s the record regularly appeared in the Guinness Book of Records, initially listed under "Underground Railways – circuit of", but later just under "Railways" and then "Trains".
 Since the change of publishing style of the book from the 2001 edition onwards, the record – although frequently broken – has only twice appeared in printed form, in the 2008 edition, and then the 2015 edition.
 More recent records have tended to be published online instead.
 Since the record has not regularly been published in the book, there have been two broad configurations on the system – one for 275 stations, and one for 270 once the East London Line was no longer part of the network.